alemanchris/PhD_Projects/Julia OpenCL/README.md

 - Julia_Par.jl uses the Julia Distributed library to paralellize over the CPU (this is taken directly from Villaverde & Zarruk(2018)).
 - Julia_OpenCL.jl uses ArrayFire for Julia to parallelize over the GPU.

-The code is written for Julia 1.0.2
+The code is written for Julia 1.0.2 (Sorry for not keeping up with the latest version)

 Make sure to have ArrayFire loaded and working on your operating system.